-On April 6 2017 the EU Policy Lab welcomed a group of 12 students from the Bachelor Honours Research Class of the Erasmus School of Economics, Erasmus University Rotterdam.
-This selective program exposes top students across all bachelor programs in the School of Economics to research and research-oriented careers.
-A key goal of this program is to showcase how state-of-the-art research in economics is done in academia and in non-academic institutions.
-The students spent half-a-day
+On April 6 2017 the EU Policy Lab welcomed a group of 12 students from the Bachelor Honours Research Class of the Erasmus School of Economics, Erasmus University Rotterdam (the Netherlands).
+This selective program exposes top students across all bachelor programs in the Erasmus School of Economics to research and research-oriented careers.
+A key goal of this program is to showcase how state-of-the-art research in economics is done both in academia and in non-academic institutions.

 Violence against women can take many forms, including gender-based physical, sexual and psychological harm.
 This human rights abuse occurs more often than police and criminal justice statistics suggest.
 Survey data shows that one in three women in the EU have experienced physical and/or sexual violence since the age of 15, and roughly the same proportion (32 %) has experienced psychologically abusive behaviour by an intimate partner (European Union Agency for Fundamental Rights, 2014).
 To prevent

 Future challenges & policy preparedness: key water management issues for the sustainable development of the Danube River Basin